celo-org/zprize-mobile-harness/README.md

 3. Copy `target/armv7-linux-androideabi/release/libcelo_zprize.so` to `android/ZPrize/app/src/main/jniLibs/armeabi-v7a/libmsm.so`.
 4. Rebuild and install the app as described above.

+Building for `aarch64` can also be achieved by with `cross build --target aarch64-linux-android --release` and placing the resulting library in `android/ZPrize/app/src/main/jniLibs/arm64-v8a/libmsm.so`

 ## Test vectors

 A number of static test vectors to check the basic correctness of the MSM implementation are